 Around Jallianwala Bagh:

 A few metres ahead it opened out in a large lush garden surrounding by residential buildings.
 Many of these buildings have been earmarked as heritage property and are not in regular use.
-The garden was teeming with people, most of whom were finding some respite from the harsh sun under the trees on a sightseeing day around Amritsar.I stood near the Jyot for a while in remembrance of the people who lost their lives nearly a hundred years ago.
+The garden was teeming with people, sitting under the trees; most of whom were finding some respite from the harsh sun on a sightseeing day around Amritsar.I stood near the Jyot for a while in remembrance of the people who lost their lives nearly a hundred years ago.
 Later I walked down the path to the memorial and then right towards the old brick wall.
 There were 36 bullet marks on that wall; highlighted with a white square around it.
 A plaque nearby explained the points with a map for visitors to identify the spots.
 The other buildings had similar marks, some identified and some unidentified.
 1650 bullets were fired on that fateful day by Gen Dyer and his troops, only a handful remain identified on the buildings.

 On the other side of the memorial is the Martyrs Well where innocent people who had gathered for a peaceful protest jumped in to save themselves.
 No one survived and 120 bodies were recovered later on.

 I joined the people in the lawn finding my own little corner after a wee bit of walking in the summer heat.
 It was just another hot and dusty summer day nearly a century ago, when they gathered to chat after a visit to nearby Golden Temple, to rest just like us but perished for being at the mercy of the Imperial Lords.
 Their sacrifice did not go in vain and the Independence movement intensified in the subsquent years finally leading to breaking the shackles of Imperialism on 15th August, 1947Rowlatt Act ~ Precursor to Jallianwala Bagh Massacre